The 49ers got off pretty lightly in the eyes of the voters in the latest Associated Press Pro32 NFL power rankings, released Tuesday.

 Clifton Brown (Sporting News, 3) -- Will be interesting to see how they respond to getting blitzed by Giants.

 Cris Collinsworth (NBC Sports, 5) -- Comment unavailable

 Rich Gannon (CBS Sports/SiriusXM NFL Radio, 4) -- Very uncharacteristic performance from Alex Smith with three interceptions.
 Still a playoff team.

 Bob Glauber (Newsday, 3) -- Were the 49ers too amped up in trying to avenge last year's NFC championship game loss to the Giants?
-Sure
+Sure looked that way.

 Rick Gosselin (Dallas Morning News, 5) -- The NFL's top-ranked defense and top-ranked rushing offense is a difficult combination to beat unless you're the New York Giants.